punixcorn/binfiles/README.md

 ### Install

-clone the folder to home and run the **makefolderExecutable** (in .src) to automatically add the folder to path or you can do it mannually
+clone the folder add the folder to path

 ### Errors

 most **errors** are from the bashfiles not having the right permissions

-if **makefolderExecutable** doesnt run , make it executable by `sudo chmod 777 makefolderExecutable`

 ### Source Files